statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 ---
 title: 'Storing Entries in a Database'
-intro: 'Statamic stores entries as markdown files by default, but you don''t have to!
-This article shows how you can store them in a database.'
+intro: |
+    Statamic stores your content in "flat files" by default, but its data layer is completely driver-driven – giving you the ability to store content **anywhere**.
+In this article we'll show you how to store entries a database with [Laravel Eloquent](https://laravel.com/docs/8.x/eloquent).
 id: 853b6690-c1fc-46bc-b865-e61a33d14563
 ---
-Statamic uses a repository pattern to retrieve data from various places.
-You can read about the feature in general over on the [repositories page](/extending/repositories).

-## Database?
+## Overview

-This article will be putting the entries into a database, but you could create something that stores them anywhere you want like MongoDB or an API.
+Statamic uses a [repository pattern](/extending/repositories) to interact with your site or application's data.
+Statamic's core flat file implementation uses the [Stache](/stache) driver, but you can extend and build your own drivers to work with data stored just about anywhere, from MongoDB and [Firebase](https://firebase.google.com/) to a shoebox with a good REST API.

+### Why would you want to do this?

+The flat file pattern is amazing for a whole pile of reasons.
+However, if you're going to be working with a huge amount of data (tens of thousands, millions, gazillions, etc), it has its limitations.
+This is where databases come in.

+The ability to trading flexibility for scalability without changing platforms is a powerful feature.

 ## What we're building

-In this article we'll create a package that'll contain an Eloquent powered repository, along with all the other moving parts.
+In this article we'll be creating a package that contains an Eloquent powered repository driver along with all the other required moving parts.

-You can check out the finished product on [GitHub][repo], and use it in your own projects.
+You can check out the finished product on [GitHub][repo], and even use it as a template to jumpstart your own project.

-Since entries are usually the things you'll have the most of, we'll be putting them in the database and leave everything else as flat files.
+For the sake of brevity, we're going to focus only on **entries** for this article.
+In most cases, entries are the content type with the most records, making them the most likely candidate for needing a database.

+Everything you learn here can be applied to Taxonomies, GlobalSets, and all other content types.

-> If you just want to store your entries in a database and don't want to learn **how** to build it, you can just install the [package][repo].
+> If you just want to store your entries in a database and don't want to learn **how** to build it, you can just jump over to the [package][repo] itself.

 ## Database Schema

-One of the great features of Statamic is being able to throw data of any type into an entry and not worry about needing to create corresponding columns in a database.
+One of Statamic's great features is being able to throw data of any type into an entry and without needing to create corresponding columns in a database.
+But here we are in database land, and we need a table and some columns.

 Here's what our database schema will look like.
-We'll have a number of columns to hold common, essential things like id, site, etc. Then a `data` column that'll hold a big blob of JSON for all the fields defined in the blueprint, like what you'd find in your entries' markdown files.
+We'll have a number of columns to hold common, required fields like `id`, `site`, and so on.
+Additionally, we'll create a `data` column that will store JSON for all of the blueprint-defined fields.

 ``` php
 public function up()